First Lady Bad Girl: Lil' Kim Announces Cannabis Brand 'Aphrodisiac' In Partnership With Superbad Inc. | Benzinga

 Grammy award-winning rap artist Lil’ Kim announced that she is launching her own cannabis brand, Aphrodisiac, which is being produced in partnership with superbad inc. an innovative cannabis brand based in California.

-Lil’ Kim told Forbes that she has been working on her personal brand for over two years and wants her cannabis flower line to reflect her personal style, adding that superbad inc reflects her personality “that’s me all day.
+Lil’ Kim told Forbes' Lindsey Bartlett that she has been working on her personal brand for over two years and wants her cannabis flower line to reflect her personal style, adding that superbad inc reflects her personality “that’s me all day.
 I’m the First Lady Bad Girl,” said Lil' Kim, adding that her brand will include fashion pieces "as a part of the superbad inc., aphrodisiac cannabis line.”

 Quality Assurance